 Seven Year Limit

-A student that serves on Active Duty in the military during the seven year period after his or her high school graduation will have the period of military service added to the seven year limit.
-Students must contact Georgia Student Finance Commission for review.
+A student that serves on active duty in the military during the seven year period after his or her high school graduation, Home Study completion or successful GED test date will have that active duty period of his or her military service added to the seven year limit.

 For More Information